exxon23/BP_UI/README.md

-See UI_SHOW to see how is the home station working
+Watch UI_SHOW in root folder to see how is the home station working